 This is the first time that I have used a drop cloth in one of my projects and it was SO fun that I decided to make 2 DIY Drop Cloth Projects instead.
-You may remember the Farmhouse Drawer Caddy that I recently made out of an old dresser drawers and legs?
-Well one of the projects that I am sharing is the stool that came with it!
-The other is a door that came off an old cabinet, re purposed into a hooks!
+You may remember the Farmhouse Drawer Caddy that I recently made out of a old dresser drawers and legs?
+Well, one of the projects that I am sharing is the stool that came with it!
+The other is a door that came off an old cabinet, repurposed into hooks!

 2 DIY Drop Cloth Projects